 I’d already been on a Binondo food trip twice and both times were great.
 This is something that I probably won’t get tired of, as it’s relatively cheap and there are always new dining options to find.
 My latest visit fell on a weekend, and admittedly, I was caught off-guard with the long queues everywhere!
 Nonetheless, it was a happy (tummy) experience.

-Here’s our updated guide to Binondo for those doing a DIY food crawl.
+Here’s our updated guide on the best restaurants and food spots for those doing a DIY food trip in Binondo.

 - About Binondo